jupyterhub/jupyterhub/docs/source/getting-started.md

 The default Spawner starts servers locally as each user, one dedicated server per user.
 These servers listen on localhost, and start in the given user's home directory.

-By default, the *Proxy* listens on all public interfaces on port 8000.
+By default, the **Proxy** listens on all public interfaces on port 8000.
-Thus you can reach JupyterHub through:
+Thus you can reach JupyterHub through either:

     http://localhost:8000

 or any other public IP or domain pointing to your system.

-In their default configuration, the other services, the *Hub* and *Single-User Servers*, all communicate with each other on localhost only.
+In their default configuration, the other services, the **Hub** and **Single-User Servers**, all communicate with each other on localhost only.

 **NOTE:** In its default configuration, JupyterHub runs without SSL encryption (HTTPS).
 You should not run JupyterHub without SSL encryption on a public network.
-See [below](#Security) for how to configure JupyterHub to use SSL.
+See [Security documentation](#Security) for how to configure JupyterHub to use SSL.

 By default, starting JupyterHub will write two files to disk in the current working directory:

-- `jupyterhub.sqlite` is the sqlite database containing all of the state of the *Hub*.
+- `jupyterhub.sqlite` is the sqlite database containing all of the state of the **Hub**.
-  This file allows the *Hub* to remember what users are running and where, as well as other information enabling you to restart parts of JupyterHub separately.
+  This file allows the **Hub** to remember what users are running and where, as well as other information enabling you to restart parts of JupyterHub separately.
 - `jupyterhub_cookie_secret` is the encryption key used for securing cookies.
   This file needs to persist in order for restarting the Hub server to avoid invalidating cookies.
   Conversely, deleting this file and restarting the server effectively invalidates all login cookies.
-  The cookie secret file is discussed [below](#Security).
+  The cookie secret file is discussed in the [Cookie Secret documentation](#Cookie secret).

 The location of these files can be specified via configuration, discussed below.